 Holden: For that most quintessential of Australian of cars (apologies Ford – that’s a possibility too!)
 A great option for petrol enthusiasts, but will work for literary fans of Holden Caulfield too.

-Australian Girl Names
+Australian Names for Girls

 Matilda: your little lass would waltz through life with this lovely name and its many sweet nickname possibilities including Tillie, Mattie and Tilda.